Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Seed · baseline · stress · regression · compatibility · audit-final

-The proof chain exists and is not decorative.
-It is hard for a serious reader to dismiss a tokenizer program that already has an executed evidence ladder instead of a philosophical mood board.
+The internal evidence/provenance chain exists and is not decorative.
+It is hard for a serious reader to dismiss a tokenizer program that already has an internal executed evidence/provenance ladder instead of a philosophical mood board.

 SC